New electric cars 2020

 Ford Mustang Mach-E

-Ford has somewhat hijacked its famous muscle car's name for the launch of its first electric vehicle: the Mustang Mach-E. Fortunately its promising the performance to justify the move, with the most powerful version set to be capable of producing 459bhp.
-Two battery sizes – 75 and 99kWh – will be offered alongside various power outputs, although the longest range model is targeting a figure of 370 miles.
-UK prices start at just over £40,000: order books are open now but sales won't begin fully until the final quarter of 2020.
-It can't come soon enough.
+Ford has somewhat hijacked its famous muscle car's name for the launch of its first electric vehicle: the Mustang Mach-E. Fortunately, it's promising the performance to justify the move, with the most powerful version set to make 459bhp.
+Two battery sizes – 75 and 99kWh – will be offered alongside various power outputs, although the longest-range model is targeting a figure of 370 miles.
+UK prices start at just over £40,000: order books are open now, but sales won't begin until early 2021 due to factory shutdowns caused by the coronavirus pandemic.

-The Honda e will take a different approach to the electric-car recipe when it arrives in 2020: the company has gone to great lengths to make the car as light and as agile as possible in order to make it fun to drive.
-This means the battery – a 35.5kWh unit – is relatively small, and the 136-mile claimed range means the e will be best suited to urban buyers.
-The starting price of £26,660 isn't cheap, but the kit on board earned the electric city car our 'Best car technology' prize at the 2020 DrivingElectric Awards.
+The Honda e takes a different approach to the electric-car recipe: the company has gone to great lengths to make it as light and as agile as possible in order to make it fun to drive.
+This means the battery – a 35.5kWh unit – is relatively small, and the 136-mile claimed range makes the e best suited to urban buyers.
+The starting price of £26,660 isn't cheap, but the kit on board earned the electric city car our 'best car technology' prize at the 2020 DrivingElectric Awards.

 Polestar – formerly the performance tuning arm of Volvo – is now a standalone brand with a focus on sporty, electrified models.
-Its first car, the Polestar 1, has already set the tone with its 592bhp plug-in hybrid powertrain, but 2020 looks set to bring the company’s first electric car – the Polestar 2.
-The new car will be a four-door saloon to rival the Tesla Model 3; Polestar says the 2 will return a range of around 310 miles from a 78kWh battery, with prices to start at £49,900.
-Prices will then fall 12 months later, with a sum in the region of £35,000 likely.
-UK buyers will be pleased to note that the Polestar 2 will be available in right-hand drive.
+Its first car, the Polestar 1, has already set the tone with its 592bhp plug-in hybrid powertrain, and 2020 bring the company’s first pure-electric car – the Polestar 2.
+It's a four-door coupe to rival the Tesla Model 3 and gets a driving range of 292 miles from a 78kWh battery, with prices to start from £46,400.
+It's got some performance guts, too, as the dual electric motors deliver 402bhp and a 0-62mph time of under five seconds.

-When it was first revealed in 2019, the Peugeot e-208 caught the attention of the motoring world with its stylish, sporty design.
-Whether or not that translates into sales remains to be seen, but reservations are already open and first deliveries will take place early in 2020: when it arrives, the e-208 will offer 211 miles of range from a 50kWh battery, with a 134bhp electric motor promising punchy performance on urban roads.
+When revealed in 2019, the Peugeot e-208 caught the attention of the motoring world with its distinctive design.
+It's also one of the first household-name models to offer a pure-electric option alongside conventional petrol and diesel motors, and has been joined by the Vauxhall Corsa-e that shares the Peugeot's platform and motor.
+The e-208 offers 211 miles of range from a 50kWh battery, with a 134bhp electric motor that delivers usefully punchy performance.
 It’ll be compatible with 100kW rapid charging too, with an 80% top-up expected to take just half an hour.

-Following the e-208 will be its bigger brother, the Peugeot e-2008 SUV.
-Closely related to the DS 3 Crossback E-Tense, the e-2008 will use the same 50kWh battery as the e-208, returning slightly less range – 193 miles – owing to its larger profile.
+Following the e-208 is its bigger brother, the Peugeot e-2008 SUV.
+Closely related to the DS 3 Crossback E-TENSE, the e-2008 uses the same 50kWh battery as the e-208, returning slightly less range – 193 miles – owing to its larger profile.
 Capability for 100kW rapid-charging technology will also feature, meaning recharging times will be up there with the best in class.
-Our recent drive in the e-2008 confirms that it feels ready to compete with the likes of the Hyundai Kona Electric and Kia e-Niro.
+Our recent drive in the e-2008 confirms it feels ready to compete with the likes of the Hyundai Kona Electric and Kia e-Niro.

 The Spanish manufacturer has confirmed that its all-new, electric SEAT el-Born will join its range in 2020, based on Volkswagen Group’s MEB platform, which will also underpin the Volkswagen ID.3.
-It has been announced that the new electric SEAT will have an effective range of around 260 miles from a 62kWh battery, with a 0-62mph figure of 7.5 seconds and 100kW rapid charging replenishing the battery in some 47 minutes.
-Prices have yet to be confirmed, but we’re hoping to see something in the region of £25,000.
+The new electric SEAT will have an official range of around 260 miles from a 62kWh battery, with a 0-62mph figure of 7.5 seconds and 100kW rapid charging replenishing the battery in some 47 minutes.
+Prices have yet to be confirmed.

 Tesla Model Y